The project: https://github.com/kazurayam/NeoGOF

 You can see this issue was opened 4 years ago, July 2016, and is still outstanding in April 2020.

-The plugin was initially developed in 2016.
-Later in 2017, CAPABILITY_NAMED_IAM was added in AWS CloudFormation spec.
+was added in AWS CloudFormation spec.
 Obvisously you see, the plugin has not been maintained and is now outdated.

 The originator of jp.classmethod.aws miyamoto-daisuke commented in a open issue RDS Instance Support.

 It is hard for me alone to implement all AWS product's feature.
 So I start to implement the features which I need now.
 I think that this plugin should have all of useful feature to call AWS API.
+Everyone can contribute to add useful features to this plugin.
+I appreciate your pull-requests.

 So, the plugin failed to keep in pace with the rapid and continuous development of AWS services.